 If you ordered our Brake/Turn LED option the wiring is a little different.
 You'll want to tap into the vehicles' rear lighting harness.
 Currently, the oval shaped brake/turn LED lights have 3 wires wires: Red, Black, and White.
 Black needs to be connected to a good chassis ground.
 The red wire is for the brake/turn function.
 White is for running lights.
 (The standard is black for running and white for ground but some manufacturers may swap colors.
 Check for markings on the back of the housing).
 Oh, and when you install the lights into the rack it's easier to install the black rubber gasket first.
 Once secure in the opening, you can push the lamp into the gasket.

 NOTE TO LATE MODEL FORD OWNERS: If you have a factory towing package that senses when a trailer is connected and turns on a dash light, you won't be able to do any kind of inline tap into that circuit or harness normally used for the trailer lighting - which is commonly done.
-If you do, the trucks computer will sense the load and assume you have a trailer hooked up.
+If you do, the trucks computer will sense the small electrical load and assume you have a trailer hooked up.
 The workaround will be to tap into the harness feeding the brake lights.
 Our understanding is the computer doesn't monitor that circuit/harness and the warning lamp will not be turned on.

 A quick search online will turn up lots of simple diagrams for wiring auxiliary or off-road lighting.
 Here's one example from lightbarreport.com where you'll also find some additional tips and information.